tayalmanan28/slip-control/README.md

 https://user-images.githubusercontent.com/8356912/135605031-1d53dafc-bf50-4a66-b331-90fb9c892caf.mp4

-*Motivation: There is a lot of research and educational content based on the SLIP model but no shared code or initiative that allows playing with the model control without implementing everything from scratch.
-The ideal scenario is for this repo to become a mechanism for people to contribute different approaches to SLIP control, visualization, debugging, and educational tools.*

 ### Main Features
 The repository offers python class objects with several utility functions to create SLIP models and plan passive or controlled trajectories, plus visualization tools for these trajectories.
 The main classes are: